 This page explains how to add a Gitolite hosted repository to buddybuild.
 Let’s get started!

-Firstly, if your repository is hosted on a Gitolite server, then you will need to sign in with an email account.
+First, if your repository is hosted on a Gitolite server, then you need to sign in with an email account.

 Step 1: Enter the SSH Gitolite clone URL